The Talisman (King and Straub novel): Plot

-In Ohio, Jack meets a blind singer named Snowball, who may or may not be Speedy, who motivates Jack to continue on his journey.
-On the road, Jack runs into Morgan at a rest stop, flips into the Territories, and nearly drowns in a river.
-A large werewolf creature simply named Wolf saves Jack.
-The two befriend each other before Morgan arrives through a portal and uses a device that causes lighting bolts to strike.
-Jack flips back into his world with Wolf to escape.
-The two travel towards Indiana, though Wolf struggles to adjust to the United States.
-Jack and Wolf are arrested for vagrancy by a police officer who takes them to the Sunlight Home, a boys school for misfits.
+In Ohio, Jack meets a blind singer, who may or may not be Speedy in disguise, who motivates Jack to continue his journey.
+Once back on the road, Jack runs into Morgan at a rest stop, flips into the Territories, and meets a werewolf creature, named Wolf.
+Wolf is a friendly young male, whose family are the dedicated herders and guardians of the Queen's livestock, animals which resemble cow/sheep hybrids.
+Wolf was acquainted with Jack's father and Morgan/Orris, was aware of their good and evil natures, and identifies Jack because his scent is like his father's.
+The two become friends, but Morgan arrives through a portal and attacks them with a device that emits lightning bolts.
+The cattle panic and Wolf nearly drowns while trying to get them out of the river.
+Jack saves him and escapes by flipping back into his world, taking Wolf with him.
+The two travel towards Indiana, though Wolf struggles to adjust to Jack's world.